 This loan fund is administered by the Greater Dallas County Development Alliance.
 This fund provides financial assistance to businesses that plan to make a capital investment to create new job opportunities and/or retain existing jobs in Dallas County.
 The assistance is provided in the form of low-interest loans with a maximum award of $50,000 possible.
 The fund assistance is provided to encourage new business startups, expansion or retention of existing businesses, or recruitment of out-of-state businesses.
 The award amount is based on job creation, quality of employment and the businesses benefit to the local community and county.

-For More Information Contact: Greater Dallas County Development Alliance Linda Wunsch, Executive Director 515.987.2020
+For More Information Contact: Greater Dallas County Development Alliance Rachel Wacker, Executive Director 515.987.2020

 The Tax Cut and Jobs Act of 2017 established a new economic tax incentive called Opportunity Zones.
 The incentive is designed to encourage long-term, private investments in low-income census tracts by providing a federal tax incentive for taxpayers who reinvest unrealized capital gains into Opportunity Funds, which are then invested into opportunity zones.